Timeline of a brutal war: Yemen’s seven-year conflict

 Yemen has for more than seven years been mired in a war pitting Iran-backed rebels against government forces supported by a Saudi-led military coalition.

-The conflict has left about 380,000 people dead, according to the United Nations, either directly in the fighting or as a result of famine and disease.
+The conflict has left about 380,000 people dead, according to the UN, either directly in the fighting or as a result of famine and disease.

-The Huthi rebels advance from their stronghold in Yemen’s northern mountains to seize the capital Sanaa in September 2014.
+The Huthi rebels descend from northern Yemen to seize the capital Sanaa in September 2014.

 They ally themselves with forces loyal to ex-president Ali Abdullah Saleh, who was toppled in a 2011 uprising, before overrunning the lifeline Red Sea port of Hodeida.

-In February 2015, President Abedrabbo Mansour Hadi flees to second city Aden, on Yemen’s south coast.
+In February 2015, President Abedrabbo Mansour Hadi flees to the second city Aden, on Yemen’s south coast.

-A coalition led by Iran’s bitter enemy Saudi Arabia and the United Arab Emirates enters the conflict in March 2015 with air strikes targeting the rebels.
+A coalition led by Iran’s bitter enemy Saudi Arabia and the United Arab Emirates enters the conflict in March 2015 with air strikes on the rebels.

 Washington says it is contributing logistics and intelligence.

 As the rebels advance on Aden, Hadi flees to Saudi Arabia.